isc-projects/stork/doc/user/install.rst

 The Stork agent, by default, makes
 Kea statistics, as well as some BIND 9 statistics, available in a format understandable by Prometheus.
 In Prometheus nomenclature, the
-Stork Agent works as a Prometheus "exporter."
+Stork agent works as a Prometheus "exporter."
 If the Prometheus server is available, it can be configured to monitor Stork agents.
 To enable ``stork-agent`` monitoring, the ``prometheus.yml`` file (which is typically stored in ``/etc/prometheus/``, but this may vary depending on the installation) must be edited to add the following entries: